fanisko/EngageAPI_PHP/README.md

 </table>

 ## Get your API key and Secret key
 Sign up at engage.fanisko.com/api (it's free!).
+If you have already registered, click here to login.

-Create a new project to generate the API key and Secret key.
+Create a new project to generate the API key and Secret key or choose from an existing project.

 ## Installation